Poojatriesgit/Realsensedata/README.md

 # RealSense RGB-D Image Capture Tool

 This Python script captures synchronized RGB and depth frames using an Intel RealSense camera.
 It shows a live video stream and lets you save individual frames with a mouse click.
 Useful for creating datasets for 3D vision, machine learning, and robotics.
+.Mine is spinal data which could be for CAS systems
 ## Features

 - Streams real-time RGB and depth video.